moyehiacs2000/News-App/README.md

 ## 🦾 Features
-- User-Friendly Android Application For All Types of Peopl.
+- User-Friendly Android Application For All Types of People.
 - Authentication System Using Firebase Contains
   - Email/Password sign-in
   - Facebook sign-in